Gain effective tips and strategies for responding to negative reviews and handling unhappy customers.

 Following the previous guidelines will help you take the necessary precautions to prevent reviews from getting out of hand.

 Hey, Jane here.
 Thanks for reading.
 Next, I recommend Widewail's review response examples guide.
-The response team and I have responded to 270,000 reviews since Widewail's beginning.
-In that time we've developed, practiced, and perfected the techniques explained in this guide.
-Learn review response from 19 real-world examples, covering how you can handle 19 unique response scenarios.
+The response team and I have responded to over 1,000,000 reviews since Widewail's beginning.
+In that time, we've developed, practiced, and perfected the techniques explained in this guide.
+Learn review response from 56 real-world examples, covering how you can handle response scenarios for posiitve, negative, and industry-specific reviews.
 Download the Guide 👇

 I’m a New Jersey native who joined the Widewail team during my brief stint in Burlington.
 Now living in Jersey City, I currently serve as the Response Team Lead and Content Specialist.
 My background is in writing and my work has been published by Thrillist, Reductress, McSweeneys, The Rumpus, and more.
 I occasionally update my own blog No Meat, Some Potatoes, and in my free time I hang out with my dog Jake.